Lincoln Saltdogs: Marty Scott, Chris Miyake (2009–12)

-Ken Oberkfell, Bobby Brown, and James Frisbie (2013-20)
+Ken Oberkfell, Bobby Brown, and James Frisbie (2013–20)

 In 2013, Ken Oberkfell became the manager of the Saltdogs.
 He resigned for family reasons after the 2015 season, and was replaced by hitting coach Bobby Brown.
 Oberkfell's three teams finished with a combined record of 137-163 (.456), with a 3-4 playoff record, reaching the league championship in 2014 where they were swept by the Wichita Wingnuts, three games to none.
 Bobby Brown led the Saltdogs to a 201-196 (.506) record in his four seasons, with one playoff appearance (a 3-1 series loss to the Winnipeg Goldeyes in 2014).
 The Saltdogs parted ways with Brown after a 40-59 finish in 2019.
 In November 2019, the Saltdogs hired James Frisbie as the team's eighth manager.
 Frisbie had accumulated five years of managerial experience in the defunct Central and South Coast Leagues, the Frontier League, and the American Association.
 However, Frisbie would not end up managing a game for the Saltdogs; because of the COVID-19 pandemic, the American Association played a condensed 2020 season with six teams, with Lincoln one of the teams that was placed on hiatus, and Frisbie was hired by the MLB's Detroit Tigers in March 2021 as a specialist batting coach.

-Brett Jodie (2021-)
+Brett Jodie (2021–2025)

 Brett Jodie was hired as the club's ninth manager in April 2021, and the Saltdogs celebrated their twentieth season.
 Jodie had spent thirteen seasons with the Somerset Patriots of the independent Atlantic League.
 The Patriots made the playoffs in six of his seven seasons as manager, and won the 2015 league championship.
 The Saltdogs returned to the diamond for 2021, and in late May, the Lincoln-Lancaster County Health Department lifted its 75 percent capacity restriction on Haymarket Park and stopped mandatory wear of face masks.
 However, attendance was down noticeably during the 2021 season when compared to previous years.
 In 2022, the Saltdogs qualified for the playoffs, but lost to the Kansas City Monarchs in the quarterfinals, two games to none.
 On June 30, 2023, the Saltdogs set a new single-game attendance record of 8,298 as they defeated the Sioux City Explorers 6-1, the first time that more than 8,000 fans attended a Saltdogs game at Haymarket Park.
 On July 18, 2025, the Saltdogs again set a new single-game attendance record, as 8,325 fans saw them defeat the Winnipeg Goldeyes 6-5 in eleven innings.
+On December 15, 2025, Jodie announced he would be stepping down as the Saltdogs' manager in order to be closer to his native South Carolina, as well as his wife and two daughters.
+In five seasons with the Saltdogs, Jodie compiled a regular-season record of 230-270 (.460) and had one playoff appearance, in 2022.
+On December 19, he was hired as the manager of the Southern Maryland Blue Crabs of the Atlantic League.